Bachelor of Arts in Educational Studies

 For Those With an A.A. or A.A.S.
 Degree

-With an A.A. or approved A.A.S. degree from the community college, you may transfer to Whitworth's educational studies program as a junior, receiving 60-64 semester credits toward your bachelor's degree.
+With an A.A. or select A.A.S. degree from a community college, you may transfer to Whitworth's educational studies program as a junior, receiving 60-64 semester credits toward your bachelor's degree.
 Attending part time, you can complete your degree in as little as 2.5 years.

 - Education Paraprofessional